Competition Summary

 Rules

-- There must be at least one (1) TRA certified Level 2 member per team.
+1. There must be at least one (1) TRA certified Level 2 member per team.
 This team member must be present at the competition and will be considered the flyer of record of the rocket.
 All team members must currently be enrolled at the competing university or college.
+Team members accessing the high-power pad area must be members of the Tripoli Rocketry Association.
 Multiple teams from the same university or college are permitted.

-- The maximum installed impulse for this competition will be 5,120 Newton Seconds.
-All motors must be certified.
+2. The maximum total installed impulse for this competition will be 5,120.0 Newton Seconds.
+All motors must be commercially certified motors.
 Spark emitting motors (Skidmark type motors) are prohibited.

-- A commercially available, altitude recording altimeter with onboard data storage shall be used for altitude determination and may be used for payload deployment and/or rocket recovery.
+3. A commercially manufactured and tested altitude recording altimeter with onboard data storage shall be used for altitude determination.
 If two or more altimeters are used, the averaged apogee height of each altimeter will be used for determination of rocket apogee.

-- Launch vehicles shall be launched at an elevation angle between 83 and 85 degrees (5 to 7 degrees off vertical).
+6. Rockets shall be launched at an elevation angle between 90 and 85 degrees (vertical to 5 degrees off vertical).
 All flights will be angled away from the flight line regardless of wind direction.

-- All flights must have a minimum of a 5:1 thrust to weight ratio at liftoff.
+7. All rockets must have a minimum of a 5:1 thrust to weight ratio at liftoff.

-- All launch vehicle components must be recovered in a “re-flyable condition” after flight.
+9. All launch vehicle components must be recovered in a “re-flyable condition” after flight.
+Zippers in the body tube, loose fins, stripped parachutes are all disqualifying.

 SUSTAINER MOTOR INHIBIT LOGIC